Skip to main content

 Kubernetes Integration

-Kubernetes integration will allow Annie to connect to your clusters and provide deep insights into your container orchestration, workloads, and resource usage.
+Connect Annie to your clusters for deep insights into container orchestration, workloads, and resource usage.

 Prerequisites